soni-ayush/documents/README.md

-# documents
+# Kubernetes
-this repo contains the documents for interview prep and understanding concepts
+This section contains documents related to Kubernetes concepts and operations:

+- [kubernetes/kubernetes.md](kubernetes/kubernetes.md): Overview and key concepts of Kubernetes.